 How to Achieve Quality by Design (QbD) in a New Pharmaceutical Fill Line: Surrounding Areas (Series Part 2 of 6)

 The area surrounding an isolator/RABS pharmaceutical fill line can be a difficult area to control.
 There are many functions and moving parts that support the fill operations that occur in the controlled area just outside the controlled area that can greatly impact the process itself.
 Below are several pitfalls to be aware of that might be thwarting your contamination control efforts if you are currently working with a piece of fill equipment that did not include QbD in the design phase.
-Additionally, read on to see how these consequences might be reversed with a thorough QbD analysis, even after the fact.
+Additionally, read on to see how these consequences might be reversed with a thorough Quality by Design Advisory analysis, even after the fact.

-Problem: The Isolator cleanliness grade was classified without a workstudy, and therefore there is not a defendable rationale for clean area classification.
+Problem: The Isolator cleanliness grade was classified without a work study, and therefore there is not a defendable rationale for clean area classification.

 It is difficult to control all contamination entering the filling machine from the primary packaging, ambient environment and operator handling.
 Depending on the workflow and function of the area, you may be asked to defend your choice of classification by regulatory bodies.